Scholarships

 Students accepted to any of the joint programs are not eligible.
 This scholarship award can only be applied to the student's undergraduate term bill during their senior year at Rutgers.

-If you meet the criteria and wish to apply, click here for the application.
-All applications should be emailed directly to Tracey Hasse (
+If you meet the criteria and wish to apply, click the application below.

 The Ralph & Eloise DeFalco Scholarship